Update cookies preferences

 3.3.
 Initial Smoke Testing and Verification

-Immediately after the upgrade process is complete and maintenance mode is disabled, a quick verification or "smoke test" should be performed to catch any catastrophic failures.
+Immediately after the upgrade, perform a quick "smoke test" to catch catastrophic failures:

-• Frontend Check: Load the storefront's homepage, a category page, and a product page.
-Check for any obvious PHP errors, broken layouts, or missing content.
+• Frontend Check: Load the homepage, a category page, and a product page to check for obvious errors.

 Phase 4: Quality Assurance and Automated Validation

-Once the technical upgrade is complete on the staging environment, the project enters the critical Quality Assurance (QA) phase.
-The goal is to rigorously verify that the upgraded site is not only functional but also visually correct and meets all business requirements.
-Relying solely on manual "click-through" testing is inefficient, prone to human error, and not scalable.
-A modern QA strategy for a Magento upgrade combines automated end-to-end testing, visual regression testing, and targeted manual testing.
+Once the technical upgrade is complete on staging, the project enters the critical QA phase.
+A modern QA strategy combines automated end-to-end testing, visual regression testing, and targeted manual testing.

 4.1.
 Building an E2E Testing Suite with Playwright